Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Constrained Subspace Classifier

 \section{Constrained Subspace Classifier}

 The idea in the constrained subspace classifier (CSC) method is similar to the idea used in SVM.
 In the latter the target was to separate the noise points (or noise vectors) from the injection points (or injection vectors) using a hypersurface.
-In the CSC method the idea is to project the noise vectors, rows of $X'_1$ ( equation \eqref{X'1}), onto a $d_1$-dimensional subspace $S_1$, (of dimensionality $d_1 < d$) of the $d$-dimensional space ($d=550$) and also project the injection vectors, rows of $X'_2$ (equation \eqref{X'2}), onto a subspace $S_2$, (of dimensionality $d_2 < d$).
+In the CSC method the idea is to project the noise vectors, rows of $X'_1$ ($N \times d$ matrix), onto a $d_1$-dimensional subspace $S_1$, (of dimensionality $d_1 < d$) of the $d$-dimensional space and also project the injection vectors, rows of $X'_2$ (also a $N \times d$ matrix), onto a subspace $S_2$, (of dimensionality $d_2 < d$).
 That is we seek to find two (optimal) subspaces such that we can classify data (ft-map) points according to their distance from each subspace: points closer to the subspace $S_1$ are classified as `noise points' and points closer to the subspace $S_2$ are classified as injection points.

 The optimality of the choice of each subspace depends on the chosen basis vectors, the chosen dimensionalities, $d_1$ and $d_2$, of each subspace as well as the relative orientation between the two subspaces.
 Each choice corresponds to a given variance of the projected data: the closer the variance of the projected points is to the variance of the original data set the more optimal the subspaces are considered.
-Of course there is a trade-off between optimality and speed so we picked dimensionalities $d_1=d_2=100$ for some cases (most powerful injections) and $d_1=d_2=200$ for some others (weakest injections).